Facing Hard Times, One Step-At-A-Time

 As I sit here writing this message to you, what I hope more than anything is that you are well, that your loved ones are well, that all the people around you are well.

-Some of my “just one things” of the past week have included:
+Some of my “just one things” of the past year have included:

 - Signing up for Instacart and having my groceries delivered.
 This eased the anxiety of crowds and the stress of people becoming impatient.
 My groceries came right to my doorstep – how lovely is that.

 - Without going overboard, my husband made a pharmacy trip to make sure we had our cold/flu remedies on hand.
-While we would normally get these as needed, I thought they might deplete given the way people are hoarding so we bought one bottle each of pain reliever, cold/flu medicine, and cough syrup.
+While we would normally get these as needed, I thought they might deplete given the way people are hoarding, so we bought one bottle each of pain reliever, cold/flu medicine, and cough syrup.

 - I cleaned my art room and my desk.
 Cleaning is a go-to for me when I want to get out of my head and be productive.
-And, my desk and art room sorely needed the loving attention.
+And, my desk and art room sorely needed loving attention.

 - Pause and breathe.
 Alternate nostril breathing helps calm the nervous system.

 - I’m learning how to live stream yoga and exercise classes on the television.
 My husband also moved my exercise bike up from the basement.
-It’s now staring me in the face each time I go into the kitchen begging for a ride 😊
+It’s now staring me in the face each time I go into the kitchen begging for a ride.

-- Checking in and saying “I love you”.
+- Checking in and saying, “I love you.”

-- Praying for the planet.
+- Praying for the planet and all its inhabitants.